 Teksti Richard van der Meulen

 "My conviction is that resilience, efficiency and sustainability often, but not always go hand in hand, which means that the processes and systems that support these three objectives should be designed in harmony with each other.
-The table above provides an overview of what relationships and connections look like between the three objectives.
+The table below provides an overview of what relationships and connections look like between the three objectives.

 Challenge 1: Conflicting objectives